channz/parkify-FE/README.md

 ## 📄 About the Project

-A website that is used to make parking reservations in an area online.
-Users will get a QR code every time they make a reservation which can be used to enter and exit a parking area.
+Parkify is a seamless parking reservation website where users can easily book parking spots, receive a QR Code for entry and exit after payment, and manage their reservations.
+Featuring distinct logins for both Users and Operators, Parkify ensures a smooth experience for drivers and efficient management for parking lot operators.
+Payment simulations are securely handled via Midtrans.

 ## 🚀 Technology Stack